rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 print("What happens now?", 1 / 3
 ```

 If you get an error, why do you think you get that error?
 Can you fix it?
+(Hint: EOF is short for End Of File)

 #### Exercise
-Determine, for each occurrence of the variable `x` below, where it is being assigned a value and when it is substituted for its value:
+Determine, for each or the eight occurrences of the variable `x` below, where it is being assigned a value and when it is substituted for its value:

 ```python
 x = 1